eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

   che-theia.eclipse.org/sidecar-policy: USE_DEV_CONTAINER
 ```

-In that case, all plugins requiring a sidecar will be deployed in the `user defined container` and not bring any sidecar container.
+In that case, all plugins requiring a sidecar will be deployed in the `user defined container` and not in their specific sidecar container.

 Example: